9-1-pursuit/project-snack-a-log-backend/README.md

 1. Checks if the snack does not have enough protein or fiber and has too much sugar
 1. Checks if the snack has invalid or missing information

+#### Snack Health Criteria
+1. If sugar is more than 5 the snack is unhealthy
+1. If protein is less than 5 and fiber is less than 5 the snack is unhealthy

 #### Deployment
 1. Back-end hosted and accessible online